Gammitch History, Family Crest & Coats of Arms

 Outstanding amongst the family at this time was Barbara Gamage (1563-1621), a Welsh heiress, who inherited the Coity estate on the death of her father John Gamage, and later married Robert Sidney, 1st Earl of Leicester; as well as Anthony Gamage, who was an Alderman of London.
 The Camidge...
-Another 49 words (4 lines of text) are included under the topic Early Gammitch Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Gammitch family

 To escape the political and religious persecution within England at the time, many English families left for the various British colonies abroad.
 The voyage was extremely difficult, though, and the cramped, dank ships caused many to arrive in the New World diseased and starving.
 But for those who made it, the trip was most often worth it.
 Many of the families who arrived went on to make valuable contributions to the emerging nations of Canada and the United States.
 An inquiry into the early roots of North American families reveals a number of immigrants bearing the name Gammitch or a variant listed above: Stephen and Thomas Gamadge who settled in Barbados in 1685.